Add To Favorites

 Wet-on-wet watercolor and crayon techniques help capture the motion of autumn's falling leaves.

-Identify fallen, colorful autumn leaves.
-Use a field guide to select those that are safe to pick up and collect.
+When studying the seasons, share a read aloud focused on the seasons, specifically autumn.
+Share the illustrations with the class.
+Invite students to identify fallen, colorful autumn leaves.
+If available, encourage students to use a field guide to select those that are safe to pick up and collect.

-Cover your work area with recycled newspaper.
-Use Crayola® Washable Watercolors and Paint Brushes to paint the underside of a leaf.
-While it is still wet, press the leaf onto light-colored construction paper, applying even pressure to all parts.
+Once leaves are collected, ask students to cover their work area with recycled newspaper.
+Use Crayola® Washable Watercolors to paint the underside of a leaf.
+While it is still wet, press the leaf onto lightly-colored construction paper, applying even pressure to all parts.
 Lift the leaf carefully.
+Discuss what is revealed when the leaves are removed.

-Repeat this process with several leaves, using different colors of watercolor.
-Overlap some of the leaf prints to create the effect of motion.
+Have students repeat this process with several leaves, using different colors of watercolor.
+Suggest students overlap some of the leaf prints to create the effect of motion.

-For added color, try a wet-on-wet watercolor technique.
-With your brush, drop color onto still-wet portions of your painting.
-Control the direction of the spreading color by lifting and tipping your painting.
+For added color, students try a wet-on-wet watercolor technique.
+With the watercolor brush, drop color onto still-wet portions of the painting.
+Control the direction of the spreading color by lifting and tipping the painting paper.

-After the leaf prints dry completely, use Crayola Construction Paper Crayons to accentuate portions of the leaves.
-Use partial outlines near the prints' edges, trying varying colors and pressures.
+After the leaf prints dry completely, suggest students use Crayola Construction Paper Crayons to accentuate portions of the leaves.
+Suggest the use of partial outlines near the prints' edges, trying varying colors and pressures.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho